 The Brexit transition agreement

-This importantly means more time to plan for the post-Brexit environment.
+For businesses, this importantly means more time to plan for the post-Brexit environment.
 Faced with an uncertain future around the trading relationships between the UK and the EU, businesses might have decided to relocate some of their activities outside of the UK.
-Now that the ‘cliff edge’ has been taken away, there’s breathing space to see what the post-Brexit environment is going to look like.
+Now that the ‘cliff edge’ has been taken away, there’s more time to plan, and some breathing space to see what the post-Brexit environment is going to look like.

 Main difficulties, opportunities, and caveats

-The main challenge is going to be maintaining and continuing to develop business within the EU.
+The main challenge for our clients is going to be maintaining and continuing to develop business within the EU.
 Firstly, we don’t know what the trading arrangements are going to be between the UK and the EU.
 When it comes to goods, it’s now widely thought that there won’t be any tariffs, although this is not set in stone.
-In terms of services, the situation is more uncertain.
+In terms of services, the situation is more uncertain, for example when it comes to financial services.
 We don’t know what type of access the UK is going to have to EU jurisdictions, and vice-versa, and that can make life very difficult.

 In terms of opportunities, it is in principle possible that the UK could strike more advantageous trade deals with third-party countries.
 For example, we can see the United States being ‘very keen’ to develop trade relationships with the rest of the world – but in practice striking a trade deal is much more difficult than making a friendly statement, especially given current international tensions over tariffs.
 But there is a possibility.
 Another opportunity is that, so far as the relationship between the EU and the UK is uncertain, it’s not impossible that you begin to see some EU businesses move into the UK, because they are uncertain of the access they will have to Britain.